- US Online Poker

 Colorado is comparatively fortunate in that operators were at least able to get their apps up and running.
 There has, however, been very little to bet on.
 Virtually all pro sports leagues suspended their seasons the same week that casinos closed.
 College sports seasons ended up being cancelled entirely, though the NHL and NBA are now preparing to finish theirs.

-All things considered, the first Colorado gambling apps to launch did reasonably well, with $25 million in handle for May.
+All things considered, the first Colorado betting apps to launch did reasonably well, with $25 million in handle for May.
 That’s a far cry from the $500 million in average monthly handle needed to hit the most optimistic projections for the market.

 Low numbers are to be expected, of course, when the most exciting events available to bet on include such things as Czech table tennis and Korean baseball.